alexqfredrickson/notes/devops/kubernetes.md

 ### Jobs

-Jobs are one-off Pods that run to completion, and then terminate.
+Jobs are like "supervisors" for one-off Pods that run to completion, and then terminate.
+They track task progress and retry, if-needed.

+Jobs have a `completions` attribute that sets the number of successfully finished jobs required in order to signal the success of all pods.
+If `1`, parallelism is liimted to one pod.
+If `null`, any pod will signal the success of all pods.

+Jobs also have a `parallelism` attribute for the amount of pods that should be spawned to work on a job.

 ### CronJobs

-CronJobs are Jobs that run on a schedule.
+CronJobs create Jobs on a schedule - for reporting, system maintenance tasks, etc.

 ## Services